PrefectHQ/prefect/docs/tutorials/deployments.md

 A [deployment specification](/concepts/deployments/#deployment-specifications) includes the settings that will be used to create a deployment in the Orion database.
 It consists of the following pieces of required information:

 - The deployment `name`
-- The `flow_location`, or the path to a flow definition
+- The `flow_location`: the path to a flow definition

 You can additionally include the following pieces of optional information: